Want help with the Official Receiver? Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 The person who manages your Bankruptcy is called the Official Receiver (OR).
-It is their job to decide what will happen to your assets such as a property or car.
-They will also work out if you have to pay anything towards your debts.
+It is their job to review your circumstances.
+They will decide what will happen to to any valuable assets you own such as your property or car.

-Generally the OR will focus on a few particular areas.
-These will include amount of debt you owe and what the money was spent on.
-Also your income, living expenses and your assets.
-It is useful to have a copy of your Statement of Affairs document to hand when you speak to the OR so you can refer to it if necessary.
+It is useful to have a copy of your application form to hand when you speak to the OR so you can refer to it if necessary.

-What paperwork will the Official Receiver ask for?
+The Paperwork the Official Receiver will ask for

-The OR can ask you for any paperwork they feel necessary to confirmation of the information you have provided in your Statement of Affairs.
-However as a minimum you should expect to be asked for copies of your credit card and bank statements for the past 12 months.
+The OR can ask you for any paperwork they feel necessary to confirmation of the information you have provided in your appliction.
+You are obliged to co-operate with them.

 If your property is in negative equity and you want to buy back your beneficial interest you must expect to pay the official receiver £1000 plus the solicitor’s fees.
 If it is in positive equity you will have to pay the value of your share of the equity plus solicitor’s fees.